 Before moving any hedge (sometimes called transplanting) you need to work out where you are moving it to.
 Consider whether the conditions for the tree are similar to where it is now.
 Moving a hedge to a new location is hard enough for a hedge, but moving it somewhere where the living conditions are completely different may not be a good idea.
 Ensure that the other bushes and plants in the new location are compatible with the bush.
 There is no point moving the hedge or bush next to plants that like lots of water if the bush requires very little.
 They just won’t be compatible.

-Next dig a suitable whole for your hedge.
-Make sure that it is twice as wide as the root ball and deep enough to accommodate the hedge roots.
+Next, dig a suitable hole for your hedge.
+Make sure that it is twice as wide as the root ball, and deep enough to accommodate the hedge roots.
 You can estimate the root ball size by gently digging around either side of the roots.

-Once the hole is dug drench the soil with water.
-This will ensure that when the hedge is moved to its new location that it has enough water to survive and recover.
+Once the hole is dug, drench the soil with water.
+This will ensure that when the hedge is moved to its new location, it has enough water to survive and recover.
 It is also worth adding a layer of fresh compost to the soil to provide additional nutrients required for healthy hedge growth.